 - NCS / CS: Cropped Sensor

 Ethics statement: The following list is based upon our experience with Fujinon lenses, most of which we’ve used for an extended period on various X series cameras.
 We were not asked to write anything about these lenses, nor were we provided any compensation of any kind.
-All opinions we express are our own.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 Standard / All-Purpose Zoom Lenses